Sangsom/100-Days-of-SwiftUI/Project5 - Word Scramble/README.md

 # Word Scramble

 This project is a game that shows players a random eight-letter word and ask them to make words out of it.
-For example, if the starter word is "alarming" they might spell "alarm", "ring", "main" and so.
+For example, if the starter word is "shortest" they might spell "short", "test", "set" and so.

 ## Notes